cloudera-labs/envelope/README.md

 #### Queue Sourcing

 A queue source interacts with an instance of a message queueing system.
 Envelope provides an implementation of this for Kafka via the built-in Spark Streaming integration.
-User-provided implementations can be referenced if they extend the `[QueueSource](http://github.mtv.cloudera.com/jeremy/envelope/blob/master/src/main/java/com/cloudera/fce/envelope/queuesource/QueueSource.java)` class.
+User-provided implementations can be referenced if they extend the `QueueSource` class.

 #### Translation

 A translator interprets the messages from a queue source as typed records.
-Envelope uses Avro `[GenericRecord](https://avro.apache.org/docs/1.7.6/api/java/org/apache/avro/generic/GenericRecord.html)` as the in-memory record format between the stages of the pipeline.
+Envelope uses Avro `GenericRecord`s as the in-memory record format between the stages of the pipeline.
 The translated records are registered as a Spark SQL temporary table named "stream".

 Envelope provides translator implementations for delimited messages, key-value pair messages, and serialized Avro records.
-User-provided implementations can be referenced if they extend the `[Translator](http://github.mtv.cloudera.com/jeremy/envelope/blob/master/src/main/java/com/cloudera/fce/envelope/translator/Translator.java)` class.
+User-provided implementations can be referenced if they extend the `Translator` class.

 #### Lookup